 Transparency is top of mind for donors who may have the mistaken belief that charities frequently sell or rent donor addresses and phone numbers.

-Craft a statement like: “We treat your donor information seriously.
+Craft a statement such as: “We treat your donor information seriously.
 Here’s how we store it and how we use it: [explanation].”
 You can also include an answer to the question: “Who has access to my donor data?”

 Mention that donors can give anonymously and that their desire to avoid recognition will be respected by your organization.